publisha/student_site/README.md

 ---
 layout: page
 title: "About"
-subtitle: "This is a subtitle"
+subtitle: "This is a subtitle"  # Optional sub title for the page
-feature-img: "assets/img/sample.png"
+header_feature_image: "images/sample.png"
-permalink: /about.html    # Set a permalink your your page
+permalink: /about          # Set a permalink your your page
 hide: true                # Prevent the page title to appear in the navbar
 icon: "fa-search"         # Will Display only the fontawesome icon (here: fa-search) and not the title
 tags: [sample, markdown, html]